RoboJackets/robocup-software/docs/source/contributing.rst

 If the overall set of code is complex and new, consider editing or adding to the docs.

-For more information on writing Sphinx docstrings, you can learn more information `here <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html>`_.
+For more information on writing Sphinx docstrings, you can learn more `here <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html>`_.

 Text file types that are not supported by doxygen or Sphinx should still be documented using what ever commenting style that format supports.